the-teachingRSE-project/competencies/institutionalised_education.md

 ---

 # Introduction
-In a previous paper [@Goth2023] we have defined the core competencies and resposibilities of a Research Software Engineer (RSE).
+In a previous paper [@Goth2023] we have defined the core competencies and responsibilities of a Research Software Engineer (RSE).

 * like in all aspects of modern life digital skills are required in all forms of research
 * where are RSEs employed?